MaGiCmAsTeR0511/IT523_web/README.md

         <img src=".\web\images\usage_webapplikation\Signup_form_result.png">
 </p>

-Now you schould have received an Email on your given Mailadresse with an Link in it.
+Now you schould have received an Email on your given Mailadress with an Link.
 Wenn you follow this link your user is enabled an you will be logged in automatically to use the applikation.

 Now you can create Courses in this Applikation.
 This is shown on the top Menu
 <p align="center">